Ted Moses

-Profile
+Biography

-Moses was born in Eastmain, in the James Bay region of Quebec.
+Moses was born in Eastmain, Quebec, in the James Bay region of Quebec.
 After studying at Ryerson University in Toronto and McGill University in Montreal in school administration, he was Chief and Mayor of the village of Eastmain from 1987 to 1990.
 He was elected Grand Chief of the Crees in 1984.
 Moses is active on the international stage, speaking at numerous events about aboriginals and tolerance.
 He is the recipient of two honorary Doctorates of Law.

-Achievements

-UN recognition
+Career

+La Paix des Braves

-Moses was instrumental in obtaining formal recognition for the James Bay Crees as a Non-Governmental Organization in consultative status to the United Nations.
+Moses assisted in obtaining recognition for the James Bay Crees as a "Non-Governmental Organization" in consultative status to the United Nations.
 He currently serves as the Ambassador of the Council at the UN.

-La Paix des Braves

-Another important achievement is the signing of the "Paix des Braves" (French for "Peace of the Brave").
-Along with Premier Bernard Landry (of the independentist Parti Québécois, or PQ) and the government of Quebec, Moses and the Council developed this agreement.
-Far more than an economic deal, it was a "nation to nation" (the Cree and Quebec nations) declaration of peace after long, bitter legal disputes between Cree leaders and the Government of Quebec.
-The payments from the Quebec Government pays for Quebec obligations contained in the 1975 James Bay and Northern Quebec Agreement.
-These obligations were transferred from the Quebec Government to the Cree Government.
-The Cree Government decides what the priorities are.
+Moses was also involved in the signing of the "Paix des Braves" (French for "Peace of the Brave").
+Along with Premier Bernard Landry and the government of Quebec, Moses and the Council developed this agreement.
+It has been described as a "nation to nation" declaration of peace after long legal disputes between Cree leaders and the Government of Quebec.
+The payments from the Quebec Government contained in the 1975 James Bay and Northern Quebec Agreement.
+These obligations were transferred from the Quebec Government to the Cree government.

 The Paix des Braves brought great controversy, but also many economic and social benefits to the Crees.
 The Cree communities voted in community referendums to accept the Paix des Braves.
 The approval was over 65%, with a majority voter turnout.
-The Paix des Braves now provides 77 million dollars per year to the Cree Communities from the Quebec Government.
-These payments indexed by electricity, mineral, and forestry sales from the Cree traditional territory will last for another 45 years.
+The Paix des Braves now provides 77 million dollars per year to the Cree communities from the Quebec Government.
+These payments indexed by electricity, mineral, and forestry sales from the Cree traditional territory will last for 45 years.
 These payments from the Quebec Government will be replaced with payments from a Cree Heritage fund set up by the Cree by investing 15% of the present payments from the Quebec Government.

 This was and still is widely seen as a symbolic show of mutual respect and recognition of the national status and right to self-determination of each people.
 It was put into concrete action when Ted Moses surprised many by supporting the re-election of Landry's Parti Québécois in the 2003 Quebec election after years of oppositional attitudes of the Cree people towards Quebec sovereignty.
 He declared: